Openbirth/Openbirth/README.md

 ## Status of the project:
 - Afterbirth+ Mod Compatibility: 0%
 - Repentance Mod Compatibility: 0%
-- Ready to play: No.
+- Ready to play: Kinda.

 Please note that Openbirth is a WIP.